yannick-zipf/results-h4a/results-for-handball4all/readme.txt

 8. Backend: General Options (German)

 == Changelog ==
+= [1.1.1] 2022-09-28 =
+* Fix: Delete all transients with DB query
+* Fix: Enqueue dashicons on the frontend
+* Version bump: Tested with 6.0.2
 = [1.1.0] 2022-04-23 =
 * Feature: Introduce next matches
 * Feature: Change caching object to whole json response, not only dataList attribute